 We first compare the transmission costs using optimal prefix caching and optimal 0-1 caching.
-Optimal 0-1 caching only allows a video to be cached in its entirety or not at all.
 We then investigate differences in transmission cost under optimal prefix caching and a heuristic, Proportional Priority (PP) caching.
 In PP caching, the size of the proxy cache allocated to a video is proportional to the product of the size of the video and its access probability, under the constraint that the allocated space is no larger than the size of the video.
 PP caching takes account of both the popularity and the size of the video.
 A similar heuristic is suggested in [13].
 In our setting, the size of proxy cache allocated to a video is proportional to its popularity under PP caching since all the videos are of the same size.
 For each scheme, we plot the optimal proxy cache allocation across the videos for small (r = 1%), medium (r = 10%) and large (r = 50%) proxy caches.